burakhanaksoy/Django/README.md

 <h3>Token Authentication</h3>

 Token authentication is much safer to use than Basic authentication since the latter can be compromised easily given the username and password is stolen.
-Although Token authentication is also be obtained by username and password, it can also be obtained by sending a POST request to another API, which makes it safer.
+Token authentication, on the other hand, is obtained by a unique token stored inside DB, which makes it much safer than Basic authentication.

 In order to utilize Token Authentication, we need to add `'rest_framework.authtoken'` to `INSTALLED_APPS` in settings.py: